 The SVID in the Discover SVIDs Command shall be set to the PD SID (see Table 6-21) by both the Initiator and the Responder for this Command.
 The SVIDs are returned 2 per VDO (see Table 6-29).
 If there are an odd number of supported SVIDs, the Discover SVIDs Command is returned ending with a SVID value of 0x0000 in the last part of the last VDO.
 If there are an even number of supported SVIDs, the Discover SVIDs Command is returned ending with an additional VDO containing two SVIDs with values of 0x0000.
-A Responder shall only return SVIDs for which a Discover Modes If there are an odd number, the remaining half of the last used VDO shall be set to zero.
-Command request for that SVID will return at least one Mode.
+A Responder shall only return SVIDs for which a Discover Modes Command request for that SVID will return at least one Mode.
 A Responder that does not support any SVIDs shall return a NAK.

-If the Responder supports 12 or more than 12-SVIDs then this the Discover SVIDs Command may shall be executed multiple times until a Discover SVIDs VDO is returned ending either with a SVID value of 0x0000 in the last part of the last VDO or with a VDO containing two SVIDs with values of 0x0000.
+If the Responder supports 12 or more SVIDs then the Discover SVIDs Command shall be executed multiple times until a Discover SVIDs VDO is returned ending either with a SVID value of 0x0000 in the last part of the last VDO or with a VDO containing two SVIDs with values of 0x0000.
 Each Discover SVID ACK Message, other than the one containing the terminating 0x0000 SVID, shall convey 12 SVIDs.
-The Responder shall restart the list of SVIDs each time a Discover Identity or containing two SVIDs with values of 0x0000 Command request is received from the Initiator.
+The Responder shall restart the list of SVIDs each time a Discover Identity Command request is received from the Initiator.